wp-plugins/wp-dev-kit/readme.txt

 Tags: WordPress, development, plugins
 Requires at least: 3.4
 Tested up to: 4.0
-Stable tag: 0.5.3
+Stable tag: 0.6.0

 A plugin that works with my WP Dev Kit, plugins.json in particular, to render product and plugin metadata on a WordPress page or post.
+Now provides a turnkey premium plugin update system.

 == Description ==